flusio/Flus/docs/update.md

 ```

 **In development,** don’t prefix commands with `sudo -u www-data`.
 To restart
 php, just stop and restart the `make docker-start` command.
+You also might want
+to rebuild the Docker images from time to time with `make docker-build`.

 That’s all!